-The larger CMIP5 ensemble also allows for an assessment of the EURO-CORDEX ensemble's input data.
-We report that the GCMs contributing to EURO-CORDEX are within the spread of the remaining CMIP5 ensemble (exception HadGEM for very strong f-parameters) and are thus generally representative for the larger ensemble (see Fig. 6).
-However, they also show comparably strong changes in the occurrence of specific f-parameters.
-The CMIP5 overall projection regarding backup needs energy might thus be lower than results reported in this paper.
+port that the GCMs contributing to EURO-CORDEX are within the spread of the remaining CMIP5 ensemble (except for HadGEM with very strong f parameters) and are thus generally representative of the larger ensemble (see Fig. 6).
+However, they also show comparably strong changes in the occurrence of specific f parameters.
+The CMIP5 overall projection regarding backup energy might thus be lower than results reported in this paper.
 In order to test this speculative hypothesis, a consistent downscaling of all CMIP5 models would be necessary, which is far beyond the scope of this article but should be tackled in future works.